eideasy/wp-official-eid-plugin/readme.txt

 2. Login view

 == Changelog ==

+= 3.2 =
+Added filter "smartid_login" to decide where to redirect after login process is completed.
+Default is redirecting to home page.

 = 3.1 =
 Intranet mode available.
 Site admins can add ID code to users manually and disable automatic user registration.